Is early retirement right for you?

 3. How is your pension calculation impacted?
 Although defined benefit plans have become less common in recent years, some organizations continue to offer them.
 The amount of the annuity payment in these plans is often based on factors such as age, income, and years of service.
 You should make sure you understand if the early retirement incentives being offered appropriately compensate you for lower monthly annuity payments in retirement.

 4. How will you fund healthcare?
 Healthcare is one of the largest expenses faced in retirement.
 Some organizations allow retirees to continue to receive benefits in their plan.
 However, if this is not an option and you are not yet eligible for Medicare benefits, COBRA benefits may be your best solution.
 COBRA allows you to maintain health insurance, however the cost is not subsidized by your employer.
 COBRA benefits can cost up to 102% of what your employer pays.
-COBRA benefits are also limited to an 18 month period.
+COBRA is temporary, but in most circumstances, you can stay on COBRA for 18 to 36 months.
 When considering a package, ask if and how you will be compensated for the additional expense.
 Also, consider if the time period is adequate to bridge you to the age you can receive Medicare.

 5. How will you replace the non-financial benefits of work?
 Evaluate how you will structure time, build relationships, and have psychological successes that will contribute to your positive well-being.
 Often converting hobbies to part-time work, volunteering, and spending additional time with family and friends can create a blend of activities that provide enjoyment and retirement success.